ThereforeGames/blora_for_kohya/README.md

 ## How does B-LoRA work?

 B-LoRA targets specific unet blocks that correlate surprisingly well to `content` and `style`.
-It seems best to learn these traits in tandem, and then use the provided `blora_slicer.py` on the final LoRA to preserve only the traits you want.
+It seems best to learn these traits in tandem, and then use the provided `blora_slicer.py` on the final LoRA to preserve only the traits you want to keep.

 Additionally, the B-LoRA trainer has several non-standard options that I have specified in `sdxl_blora_project.bat`.